Trump plans to stump for Cruz at 'biggest stadium' he can find in Texas

 This comes two years after Trump tweeted that Cruz has accomplished "absolutely nothing" for the people of Texas, adding, "He is another all talk, no action pol!"

-Cruz and O'Rourke are set to face off in the general election Nov.
+Cruz and Beto are set to face off in the general election Nov.
 6.

 © 2018 KVUE-TV